matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

     that are not in {A,C,G,T,a,c,g,t}
   - `check_size_fasta.py`: Checks whether the alignment after removing gaps and ambiguous sites contains more than 5 sites.
-If it does, it creates a flag file in the directory containing the alignment.
+If it does, it creates a flag file in the directory containing the alignment, so it doesn't get used in future steps.

 - Called from `generate_dpvt_input.snakefile`:
   - `check_max_parsimony.py`: Checks if the smallest parsimony score of the hDAG